-I have designed and taught survey courses on multiethnic U.S. literatures; specialized courses on African American, Asian American, Muslim American, and mixed-race literature; science/speculative fiction; popular literature and culture; and academic writing.
-I have experience teaching and designing general education, service-learning, graduate-level, and major courses.
+I have designed and taught courses on multiethnic U.S. literatures, African American literature, Asian American literature, Muslim American literature, mixed race literature, science/speculative fiction, popular literature and culture, and writing and rhetoric.
+I have experience teaching and designing general education classes, service-learning classes, graduate-level seminars, first-year undergraduate courses, and upper-level English major seminars.
 I earned a Ph.D.
 Certificate in College and University Teaching from the University of California, Santa Barbara.
 In my ongoing efforts as an educator, I strive to incorporate inclusive and innovative teaching practices in the classroom.

-I have presented research at several academic conferences, including the Modern Language Association, American Studies Association, Association for Asian American Studies, American Literature Association, and Popular/American Culture Association.
-My scholarly work is published or under review in Multi-Ethnic Literature of the United States and American Literature.
-I am currently working on a book project that considers how Asian American, African American, and Latinx/Chicanx writers use antiracist literature to challenge the racism of the modern U.S. security state.
+I have presented research at the annual conference meetings for several academic organizations, including the American Literature Association, American Studies Association, Association for Asian American Studies, Critical Mixed Race Studies, Modern Language Association, and Popular/American Culture Association.
+My scholarly work is published in African American Review, American Literature, College Literature: A Journal of Critical Literary Studies , The Encyclopedia of Contemporary American Fiction, 1980-2020, Latino Literature: An Encyclopedia for Students, and MELUS (Multi-Ethnic Literature of the United States).
+I am currently working on a book project that considers how Asian American, African American, and Latinx writers use antiracist literature to challenge the racism of the contemporary U.S. security state.